anasshatnawi/JSS2025-Telemetry-of-Web-Applications-An-Industrial-Case-Study/README.md

 #### 🖥️ Backend Instrumentation (Test Automation)
 - **Location:** [telemetry/instrumentation-backend-test-automation/prebuilt](telemetry/instrumentation-backend-test-automation/prebuilt)
 - **Integration:**
-  Attach the agent to your Java application by adding it as a Java agent.
+  Attach the agent to your Java application by adding it as a Java agent (without touching its source code 😄).
 For example, with the Spring Boot backend application:
   ```bash
   java -javaagent:../../telemetry/instrumentation-backend-test-automation/prebuilt/instrumentation-backend-test-automation.jar \
        -Dotel.service.name=jpetstore-backend-springboot \